 NTI requires all students to familiarize themselves and to follow copyright and fair use requirements.
 You are individually and solely responsible for violations of copyright and fair use laws.
 NTI will neither protect nor defend you nor assume any responsibility for student violations of fair use laws.
 Violations of copyright laws could subject you to federal and state civil penalties and criminal liability as well as disciplinary action under NTI policies.
 Instructors will fully enforce NTI's policy concerning academic misconduct and cheating.
 Working with someone else on exams or other graded materials and turning in someone else's work as your own are clear examples of cheating.
 Plagiarism is copying word for word from an author without quoting that author or paraphrasing an author without citing the author.
-If you are suspected of cheating in this course, the instructor will file a formal complaint against you.
+If you are suspected of cheating in this course, the instructor will file a formal complaint against you which will result in a warning and on academic conduct.
 Aside from getting an F in the course, other penalties for cheating include expulsion from NTI and a designation on your permanent school transcript that you were found guilty of academic misconduct.
 Employers do not look kindly on cheaters.